martin12333/Readable-Lisp-S-expressions/tutorial.md

     UNSWEETEN = unsweeten
     .sscm.scm:
         $(UNSWEETEN) $< > $@

+Only a group of semicolon comments starting from either the file's very beginning, or after a blank line, are copied to the output.
+Such semicolon comments will have indentation (if any) removed.
+Block comments and *inside* a datum are never copied.
+Semicolon comments immediately after a datum aren't copied either (the reader has to consume them to see if it's reached the end of the datum).

 Unsweeten also has some special substitutions.
 If a semicolon begins a line, the next character may cause it to do something special.
 If line begins with ";#: or ";!", the line is copied back without the leading semicolon.
 If a line begins with ";_", then the line is copied back without either of those first two characters.